What is FATCA?

-UK financial institutions complying with the UK provisions should not have to impose passthru withholding on US-source payments or on payments of gross proceeds they make to other FFIs, although the position on passthru payments is not entirely clear (see Article 6 of the IGA).
+UK FFIs complying with the Regulations should not have to impose passthru withholding on US-source payments or on payments of gross proceeds they make to other FFIs, although the position on foreign passthru payments is not entirely clear (see Article 6 of the IGA).
 If a transaction involves payments with a US source, normal US withholding rules will apply.
 Where there are no US-source payments involved in a transaction, UK FFIs should not be required to impose any withholding, or receive any payments subject to withholding under FATCA.

-The US/UK IGA is closely based on the model IGA.
-It sets out the obligations of the US and the UK to obtain and exchange information, the application of FATCA to financial institutions in the UK, and the procedures for collaborating on compliance and enforcement.
+The US/UK IGA sets out the obligations of the US and the UK to obtain and exchange information, the application of FATCA to financial institutions in the UK, and the procedures for collaborating on compliance and enforcement.

 The UK-US IGA also details the due diligence requirements for identifying and reporting on specific types of accounts under FATCA.
-It also sets out a list of UK financial institutions that are FATCA non-reporting entities treated as "exempt beneficial owners' and 'deemed compliant financial institutions').
+It also sets out a list of UK financial institutions that are treated as non-reporting UK financial institutions (which includes 'exempt beneficial owners' and 'deemed compliant financial institutions').

 Exempt beneficial owners do not have to comply with the FATCA requirements and include UK governmental organisations (such as local authorities) and the Bank of England.
 UK pension schemes or other retirement arrangements 'described in article 3 of the UK/US double tax treaty' will also be exempt beneficial owners.

-The IGA also lists the "deemed-compliant FFIs", another category of financial institutions which do not have to comply with FATCA.
-They include UK charities and "financial institutions with a local client base".
+The IGA also lists the 'deemed-compliant FFIs'.
+They include UK charities and 'financial institutions with a local client base'.
 These include credit unions, industrial and provident societies, friendly societies, building societies, mutual societies, investment trust companies and venture capital trusts.
 These financial institutions will only qualify if they have at least a 98% UK or EU client base, they have no fixed place of business outside the UK and they do not solicit account holders outside the UK.